Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 This is a Christian Catholic festivity celebrated the 8th of December.

 You can watch the water processions in the Grand Canal: parades of typical Venetian boats with art pieces and installations representing the Nativity.
+The processions start from Piazzale Roma and Ca ‘Giustiniani, and they both end at the Rialto fish market.

-One event you can’t afford to miss is the ‘Christmas of Glass’ event in Murano, during which the works of glass masters get are exhibited around the island’s markets.
+One event you can’t afford to miss is the ‘Christmas of Glass’ event in Murano, during which the works of glass masters are exhibited around the island’s markets.

-Venice Christmas markets
+2. Venice Christmas markets

-Christmas time is also the time of winter markets populating the public piazzas.
+Christmas time is the time of winter markets populating the public piazzas.
 These market stalls attract locals and tourists with their cheerful colours and their lights.

 Even in Venice, you can find some around its historical city centre.
 The most important one is the ‘Christmas in the Lagoon‘ event that takes place in Campo Santo Stefano until the 24th of December.

-Ice skating in Campo San Polo
+3. Ice skating in Campo San Polo

 Every year during the Christmas holidays, an ice skating rink is set up in campo San Polo (one of the largest piazzas in Venice).